marcodondo97/OdooModule-Covid19ItalianRegion/README.md

 1. Clone this repository into the Odoo addons folder
 2. Update the applications list in Odoo
 3. Search for and install the "Covid-19 italian region" module

-#### Installation via ZIP file
-1. Download the `odoo-covid.zip` file
-2. In your Odoo instance, go to Apps menu
-3. Click on the "Upload Module" button
-4. Select the downloaded `odoo-covid.zip` file
-5. Click "Install" on the "Covid-19 italian region" module

 #### Docker Demo
 For a quick demo without installing Odoo on your system: